Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 980M should in theory be quite a bit faster than the GeForce GTX 1630 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 980M should in theory be much better than the GeForce GTX 1630 in general. (explain)

-Texel RateThe GeForce GTX 980M should be quite a bit (about 79%) better at anisotropic filtering than the GeForce GTX 1630. (explain)
+Texel RateThe GeForce GTX 980M will be a lot (about 79%) more effective at AF than the GeForce GTX 1630. (explain)

-Pixel RateThe GeForce GTX 980M is quite a bit (approximately 139%) better at FSAA than the GeForce GTX 1630, and also capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 980M is a lot (about 139%) faster with regards to FSAA than the GeForce GTX 1630, and also should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison